daithiocrualaoich/sudoku/README.md

      gen-idea

  The `sbt` console is very useful.
-FYou can do e.g. the following:
+You can do e.g. the following:

      > console
      ...